GusBusDraws/smallweb-subway.js/README.md

 ```

 ## Change Log
+### 2024-10-15
+- Add Friction Comic to Scifi and Comics Lines
 ### 2024-10-01
 - Add Beyond the End and Long Gone Legends to Comics Line
 ### 2024-09-19